 Students who must leave school for any reason during the school day must check out at the office before leaving.
 Students leaving school must be cleared in advance by a note or phone call from the student's parent or legal guardian.
 Upon returning to school that same day, students are expected to sign in at the office.
-A sheet will be available on the office counter for this purpose.
 Students who leave without permission and without signing out in the proper manner will be considered truant.

-Section 6 Attendance is Required to Participate in Activities participate in the activity.
+Section 6 Attendance is Required to Participate in Activities (Board Policy 6014)

+Students must attend school all day the day of any scheduled school activity in order to participate in the activity.
 This includes sports contests, practices and dances.
 Failure to attend on that day will result in a student being withheld from participation in the activity.
 The principal retains the right to grant participation should extenuating circumstances, such as doctor/dentist appointments and funerals prevail.
 Sleeping in to rest up for the game will not be considered an extenuating circumstance, nor will go home ill and then returning to play in the contest later that day.